-Without a knowledge of religions, it is difficult to understand daily newspapers, modern history, and many of the behavior patterns in which we ourselves are regularly engaged.
-Within the University, the Department of Religious Studies represents a point of intersection, where methods and interests of the humanities, social sciences, and natural sciences converge.
-The discipline of religious studies examines the role of religion in history, literature, and science; in human experience and diversity; and in culture, politics, and society.
+Without a knowledge of religion, it is difficult to understand daily newspapers, modern history, and many of our own behavior patterns.
+In the Religious Studies Department, the methods and interests of the humanities, the social sciences, and the natural sciences converge as students examine the role of religion in history, literature, and science; in human experience and diversity; and in culture, politics, and society.

 The requirements for a major in religious studies ensure that students not only acquire a broad base of knowledge, but develop skills of interpretation and methodological approaches that characterize a strong liberal arts education.
 Because these courses involve analysis, comparison, and interpretation and because they require sensitivity to the perspectives and practices of others, the study of religion prepares students well for careers in education, business, law, politics, diplomacy, counseling, public service, and ministry.

 Department Chair: Dr. Craig Wansink

 College: Susan S. Goode School of Arts And Humanities